-I get it — all the legal statements and requirements can be intimidating.
+I get it -- all the legal statements and requirements can be intimidating.
 Especially if the offending websites are not in the United States.
-For those who want some help, including tracking of your site’s content, check out a professional DMCA service. (<- AFF LINK).
+For those who want some help, including tracking of your site's content, check out a professional DMCA service.
 DMCA services provide the appropriate templates/forms for complaints within Canada, EU, UK and India for you to DIY or they can handle that for you.

-DMCA services (<- AFF LINK) is the one stop shop for all your DMCA & internet copyright needs and provides its customers with a variety of tools to help detect and defend theft that has occurred and prevent it from occurring in the future.
+DMCA services is the one stop shop for all your DMCA & internet copyright needs and provides its customers with a variety of tools to help detect and defend theft that has occurred and prevent it from occurring in the future.

 Don't Forget Ad Networks

 Another option to explore is onliners who scrape content from other sites generally do so to get ad revenue from AdSense and other similar networks.
-For example if there is AdSense, click the little blue arrow in the top/right of the ad then “Ad Choices” in the scraper site’s AdSense ad unit.
+For example if there is AdSense displayed on the offending website, click the little blue arrow in the top/right of the ad.
+Then "Ad Choices" in the scraper site's AdSense ad unit.
 On the resulting Google web page scroll down to where it says:

 - Leave feedback on the website or ad you just saw

 - The issue(s) were with: